 Grieving individuals may find it helpful to use mind and body techniques to support their healing.
-Some organizations offer free introductory classes or ask for a suggested offering range.
+Some organizations offer free introductory classes, offer coupons, or ask for a suggested offering range.
 There are also free apps for techniques like meditation.

 Ayurveda is the traditional Hindu system of medicine, which is based on the idea of balance in bodily systems and uses diet, herbal treatment, and yogic breathing.